Jaina Proudmoore: Reception

-Mike Fahey of Kotaku referred to Jaina as "Warcraft's mightiest sorceress", and that "she’s [Jaina] been kicking arse in Warcraft since back before there was a world of it, and she was romantically involved with the Lich King prior to the Lich King bits.
-Blizzard’s put Jaina through hell, so it’s about time she got a little payback [in Heroes of the Storm]."
-Kotaku's Gergo Vas also listed her as "a great character everyone's familiar with."
+Mike Fahey of Kotaku referred to Jaina as "Warcraft's mightiest sorceress", and that "she's [Jaina] been kicking arse in Warcraft since back before there was a world of it, and she was romantically involved with the Lich King prior to the Lich King bits.
+Blizzard's put Jaina through hell, so it's about time she got a little payback [in Heroes of the Storm]."
+Kotakus Gergo Vas also listed her as "a great character everyone's familiar with."
 John Bedford of Eurogamer labelled her as "Warcrafts iconic mage", an opinion agreed upon by Julian Aidan of Hardcore Gamer, who found Jaina to be "one of the most iconic characters in WarCraft lore."
 Adanai.com listed Jaina among "unconventional video game heroes" list, stating: "The most powerful magician in the Warcraft universe, Jaina Proudmoore holds her own in a fight, which she demonstrates many times in-game.
-But she’s not a fighter at heart; she’s a scholar and a diplomat who always tries to find a peaceful solution.
+But she's not a fighter at heart; she's a scholar and a diplomat who always tries to find a peaceful solution.
 Later games have made questionable choices regarding her character, but in her Warcraft III incarnation, she was someone any young girl could look up to: brilliant, brave, tolerant, and kind."
 In 2015, Vietnamese newspaper Thanh Niên ranked the "strong and smart" Jaina as the 25th sexiest female video game character.
 She is also a popular subject to cosplay as.